sec-bit/mle-pcs/final-report.md

 \end{aligned}
 $$

-#### 对比结果
+#### Comparison Results

-下面对比 Basefold 协议与 zeromorph-fri 协议的复杂度。
+Below is a comparison of the complexity of the Basefold protocol and the zeromorph-fri protocol.

 **Prover's cost**

-将 zeromorph-fri 的 Prover cost 减去 basefold 加上编码复杂度的 Prover cost，结果为
+Subtracting the Prover cost of basefold (including encoding complexity) from zeromorph-fri's Prover cost:

 $$
 \begin{align}